Accessibility Statement

 With regard to the Duluth Public Schools website and any official Duluth Public Schools web presence which is developed by, maintained by, or offered through third party vendors and open sources, the Duluth Public Schools is committed to compliance with the provisions of the Americans with Disabilities Act (ADA), Section 504 and Title II so that students, families, caregivers and members of the public with disabilities are able to independently acquire the same information, engage in the same interactions, and enjoy the same benefits and services within the same timeframe as those without disabilities, with substantially equivalent ease of use; and that they are not excluded from participation in, denied the benefits of, or otherwise subjected to discrimination in any Duluth Public Schools programs, services, and activities delivered online.

-All existing web content produced by the Duluth Public Schools, and new, updated and existing web content provided by third-party developers, will conform to Web Content Accessibility Guidelines (WCAG) 2.0, Level AA conformance, or updated equivalents, by October 31, 2018.
-This Regulation applies to all new, updated, and existing web pages, as well as all web content produced or updated by the Duluth Public Schools or provided by third-party developers.
+All existing web content produced by the Duluth Public Schools, and new, updated and existing web content provided by third-party developers, will conform to Web Content Accessibility Guidelines (WCAG) 2.1, Level AA conformance, or updated equivalents.

 IV.
 WEBSITE ACCESSIBILITY CONCERNS, COMPLAINTS AND GRIEVANCES